Can I get an autographed copy of one of Max’s books?

 Why are deity pronouns not capitalized in Max’s books?

 Certain decisions about usage are determined by the publisher’s “house style.”
 The publisher’s house style dictates punctuation, spellings, and grammatical strictures.
 The purpose of “house style” is to maintain consistency throughout each book across all products issued under their name.
-Under Thomas Nelson Publisher’s house style, personal pronouns are not capped.
+Under Thomas Nelson Publisher’s house style and according to the Chicago Manual of Style, deity pronouns are not capitalized.

 Following is some research behind the history of the matter: